Our Online Degree Programs are:

-Students accumulate, study, and reflect on emergent wisdom of all the cultures of the world, ancient and contemporary.
+UPR students accumulate, study and reflect on emergent wisdom fro, cultures all over the world, ancient and contemporary.
 Drawing on the disciplines of philosophy, psychology, religion, mysticism, mythology and the new discoveries and cosmologies of science, these programs provide the knowledge and tools leading towards universality and transformation of self and world.

-As opposed to teaching students to “make a living, the University of Philosophical Research aims to develop students who can “make a life” and “make a world” by learning inner tools for consciously shaping civilization’s future.
+As opposed to teaching students how to “make a living”, the University of Philosophical Research aims to develop students who can “make a life” and “make a world” by acquiring the inner tools necessary to consciously shape the future.

 The University of Philosophical Research provides a distance learning program.
 All 17 courses in each of the programs are 3 credits each, with the addition of a 3-credit Thesis/Student Comprehensive project, bringing the program to a total of 51 credits.

 Each course comprises of listening to 10 one-hour (pre-recorded) lectures on video and

 audio, reading of at least two to three required and some recommended textbooks, live telephone conferences with each professor as well as an online Forum for the students to communicate with one another and the professors.
 The distance delivered program course assignments comprise objective and subjective methods of assessment and may include objective quizzes, midterm examinations as well as one or more papers and/or projects.